or scroll for handy tips and a little nostalgia.

 Wash and chop the rhubarb into 2-3cm pieces.

-Be sure to remove any leaves, as they’re toxic and also remove the very bottom of the stems.
+NOTE: Be sure to remove any leaves, as they're toxic and also remove the very bottom of the stems.
+Older recipes also suggest wiping the stalks with a wet cloth before chopping and stewing.

 Heat gently, stirring, and once sugar has dissolved bring the mixture to the boil.

+Simmer for 6-8 minutes or until rhubarb is tender and has broken down or partly broken down.
 I prefer the rhubarb to be almost completely broken down, while others prefer to still have the stems largely intact.

 What to do with Stewed Rhubarb

-- Serve as a dessert: Stewed rhubarb makes a delicious and healthy dessert on its own, served warm or chilled, with ice cream, whipped cream or yoghurt.
+- Serve it as a dessert: Stewed rhubarb makes a delicious and healthy dessert on its own, served warm or chilled, with ice cream, whipped cream or yoghurt.

-- Add it to waffles or pancakes.
+- Pour it over waffles or pancakes.

 - Mix into cocktails: Stewed rhubarb can be used to add a unique flavour to cocktails.
 I bet that’s something you hadn’t thought of!